mgcodeur/laravel-translation-loader/README.md

 A: Yes!
 The package works alongside file-based translations.

 **Q: How does caching work?**
-A: Translations are cached for performance.
+A: Translations are cached.
 Automatically cleared when migrations are applied or rolled back.

 ## 📜 License